← All Articles

 Most leadership teams underestimate this because they don't measure it properly.
 You can run this diagnostic in 2 minutes using the Diagnose execution gaps.

 Of all the ways that autonomy fails quietly in multi-site businesses, cadence slip is both the most common and the most underestimated.
 It is common because it happens gradually, in small increments, without anyone making a deliberate decision to let it occur.
 It is underestimated because its consequences are indirect — and by the time those consequences show up in the numbers, the cadence has already been absent long enough to cause real damage.
+It is why execution cadence — the structured rhythm of reviews, accountability and forced decisions — is the mechanism that prevents autonomy from becoming drift.

 What Cadence Slip Looks Like